 Telemedicine may work fine for an ear infection or allergy issues, but is there a place for it in pediatric sleep medicine?
 A new study published in Sleep Medicine Clinicssays yes, depending on your child’s particular disorder.

 The study’s authors looked at telemedicine in the context of a variety of pediatric sleep disorders.
 They found telemedicine worked as well as in-office appointments for…

 Movement issues like restless leg syndrome

 In these disorders, a sleep visit often takes the form of listening to a description of the child’s symptoms and offering medicines or therapies to try.
 A physical examination of the patient isn’t necessary.

 Researchers found that even asynchronous appointments, like discussions by text and email, could help many parents and children cope with sleep issues.
-In addition, children with insomnia did well when they received cognitive behavioral therapy through telehealth, even when it was via asynchronous sessions.
-The advantages of telemedicine for sleep issues mean that more children could receive timely treatment for sleep-related issues.
+Additionally, children with insomnia did well when they received cognitive behavioral therapy through telehealth, even when it was via asynchronous sessions.
+The advantages of telemedicine for sleep issues mean more children could receive timely treatment for sleep-related problems.

 When your child needs to be seen in a medical office

 There was one sleep issue in particular that did not benefit from telehealth treatments.
 Researchers found that children with suspected obstructive sleep apnea (OSA) need to be seen in an office.
 This is because the tongue, tonsils, throat, palate, and teeth can play critical roles in OSA.
 Looking for physical issues can help a doctor decide if a child needs a sleep study.
 Also, an office visit gives practitioners a chance to check a child’s vital signs.
 Because OSA can cause breathing and cardiovascular symptoms during the daytime, it’s important for kids to be seen.